 Yes, prunes will help you poop and they are a nutritious superfood.
 They are full of many amazing health benefits from helping with constipation to lowering blood pressure to even helping with weight loss.

-Also, the walnuts provide a nice crunch and are also highly nutritious.
+Also, the walnuts provide a nice crunch to these Prune Power Balls and are also highly nutritious.
 They are filled with good protein and a rich source of minerals (manganese, copper, potassium, calcium, iron, magnesium, zinc and selenium).

-The almond butter is packed with protein and adds many nutrients coming from the almonds giving this easy to eat treat even more protein power.
+The almond butter is packed with protein and adds many nutrients to the Prune Power Balls coming from the almonds giving this an easy to eat treat even more protein power.